tatankam/remap/docs/USER_GUIDE.md

 These JSON files can then be uploaded to the system via the backend `/ingestevents` API endpoint.
 Upon upload, events are processed and indexed in the Qdrant vector database, enabling efficient and fast retrieval during route-based searches and queries.

+UPDATE October 2025
+New service scraping scrape.py
+It scrapes veneto sagre and it creates a \backend\dataset\veneto_unpliveneto_events_1_500.json See script ingesting.sh

 ---

 ## 🛠️ Troubleshooting